ibmresilient/resilient-community-apps/fn_odbc_query/doc/Resilient fn_odbc_query User Guide.md

 * If using Python 3.6:
     `pip install pyodbc-4.0.25-cp36-cp36m-linux_x86_64.whl`

-To install in "development mode"
+To install in "development mode," use:
     `pip install -e ./fn_odbc_query/`

-The distribution file can be installed using
+The distribution file can be installed using:
     `pip install fn_odbc_query-<version>.tar.gz`

-Import the package into Resilient by running `resilient-circuits customize`
+Import the package into the Resilient organization by running: `resilient-circuits customize`

 To configure the ODBC Query function parameters, run `resilient-circuits config [-u | -c]`.
 Then edit the `[fn_odbc_query]` template with the connection string and other optional settings.

-After installation, the package will be loaded by: `resilient-circuits run`.
+After installation, load the package: `resilient-circuits run`.

 To uninstall,
     `pip uninstall fn_odbc_query`

 #### ODBC Drivers
-When running `fn_odbc_query` on an integration server, you will need to install and configure an ODBC driver that's appropriate for your database.
+When running `fn_odbc_query` on an integration server, you need to install and configure an ODBC driver that is appropriate for your database.
 In addition to pyodbc module, the ODBC function uses an ODBC driver to connect to a data source.
 The pyodbc package also communicates with a driver manager, which provides the API